Human Rights Workout

 What obligations do states have in protecting us when we protest peacefully on the streets?
 In this module, you will find out how a group of activists in Georgia appealed to the European Court of Human Rights for a judgement in protecting their right to safely conduct a march against homophobia without fear of violent counter-demonstrators.

-have already completed a course
+people have already completed a course on our platform

 I really liked it.
 As a teacher, I think the case is perfect for a lesson on human rights.
 It does not immediately give you the right answer, but really makes you think and immerse yourself in the case.